 How much your real estate agent makes is directly related to how much you sell your home for.
 They charge a percentage of the sale price, meaning that they make proportionately more money if your house sells for a higher price than it is listed for.

-The average costs of closing costs in North Carolina are about 1.1 percent of the selling price of the home.
+Average closing costs in North Carolina are about 1.1 percent of the selling price of the home.
 This is one of the lower rates in the country.
 On a median-priced $361,000 North Carolina house, 1.1 percent comes to just under $4,000.
 With average commission rates at 5.5%, this means that the cost of selling a home in NC, on average, is more than 6% of the sale price.

 (Are you not entirely sure what closing costs are?
 No problem.
 Check out this guide to learn more.)

 However, each real estate agent isn’t receiving 5.5%.
 In fact, they aren’t getting nearly that amount.

 This percentage of the sales price is usually split between the two agents involved.
 Each agent will also split this with the brokerage they work with.
 There are many different services you are paying for when you pay a real estate commission fee, including online marketing, showing the home, hosting open houses, photography, negotiations, and more.

 Who Pays Realtor Commissions in NC?